-Breakfast in included where noted and will be served at your hotel, usually served in buffet.
-Your guide can arrange some lunches and/or dinners at local restaurants but you will be on your own expenses to pay for these meals.
+Breakfast is included where noted and will serve at your hotel, usually in a buffet.
+Your guide can arrange some lunches and/or dinners at local restaurants, but you will be on your expenses to pay for these meals.
 Lunches and dinners included as per itinerary.

-Our guides are college educated locals, proficient in English and trained and licensed by local tourism authorities.
-Most importantly they are friendly and committed to deliver the best services.
+Our guides are college-educated locals, proficient in English, and trained and licensed by local tourism authorities.
+Most importantly, they are friendly and committed to delivering the best services.

 International and internal airfares:

 You will book your international airfare on your own and provide us with your flight information.
-We can also help you find good fares through our air ticket consolidator upon request.
-All internal airfares are booked locally (if required).
+We can also help you find reasonable fares through our air ticket consolidator upon request.
+We book all internal airfares locally (if required).
 Local airport taxes may or may not be included in the fare.

 Passport and Visa

-You must have both a passport and visa to enter Laos, and your passport must also have at least six months validity remaining beyond the date that you enter Laos.
+You must have both a passport and a visa to enter Laos.
+And your passport must also have at least six months validity remaining beyond the date that you enter Laos.
 You can get a visa on arrival in Laos if you are traveling for tourism, have two passport-sizes photographs and pay $35.

 If you get your visa on arrival in Laos, you will generally be allowed to stay in Laos for 30 days after you arrive.
-If you were born in Laos, you may be admitted for 60 days or longer.
+If you were born in Laos, you might be admitted for 60 days or longer.
 You can extend your 30-day tourist visa up to an additional 60 days for a fee of $2 per day through the Department of Immigration in Vientiane.
-If you overstay your visa in Laos, you risk arrest and you will be fined $10 for each day of overstay as you leave.
+If you overstay your visa in Laos, you risk arrest, and you will be fined $10 for each day of overstay as you leave.
 The Lao government calculates visa fees and fines in U.S. dollars.

 Best time for this trip

-This trip can be undertaken throughout the year but definitely November through February are the best months when temperatures are less hot, less rain, and clear visibility.
+You can take this trip throughout the year, but November through February are the best months when temperatures are less hot, less rain, and clear visibility.